Pre-Expansivity in Cellular Automata: Formal Setting and Classical Definitions

 Every function defined in this way is a cellular automaton.

-Basic properties of $F$ as surjectivity and injectivity have been considered.
+Basic properties of $F$ such as surjectivity and injectivity have been considered and played an important role in CA theory because they were proved to be efficiently decidable in dimension 1 but undecidable in higher dimensions \cite{Kari94,Amoroso72}.
 The weaker notion of \emph{pre-injectivity} says that, for every pair of different asymptotic configurations $c$ and $d$, their image by $F$ are different:

 The so-called Garden-of-Eden theorem establishes that surjectivity is equivalent to pre-injectivity, which in particular implies that injective CAs are also bijective (equivalently reversible by Curtis-Hedlund Theorem, i.e. having an inverse which is also a CA).
 It was first proved in particular cases \cite{hedlund,moore,myhill} and later it was shown that it holds exactly when the group $\G$ is amenable, \textit{i.e.} when it admits a finitely additive measure which is invariant under its action \cite{cagroups}.